Why is noise an issue?

 Based on the noise maps, the Competent Authorities must prepare action plans.
 The purpose of an Action Plan is to describe how designated Competent Authorities under the Environmental Noise Regulations (Northern Ireland) 2006 , as amended by the Environmental Noise (Amendment) Regulations (Northern Ireland) 2018 , propose to deliver their obligations under the END.

-The round 1 noise action plans for roads, railways, industry and Belfast International Airport were approved and adopted by the Minister on 5 March 2010.
-The noise action plan for the City Airport was adopted by the Minister on 22 June 2010.
+The round 1 noise action plans for roads, railways, industry and Belfast International Airport were approved and adopted by the former Minister of the Environment on 5 March 2010.
+The noise action plan for the City Airport was adopted by the former Minister of the Environment on 22 June 2010.
 These action plans have now been superseded by the round two action plans, which are available below.

 To assist the Competent Authorities in implementing their round 1 action plans and in assessing their round 2 noise maps the Department had issued technical guidance to the Competent Authorities in 2013.